humanmade/hm-pattern-library/readme.md

 # Juniper

 The Human Made Web Style Guide and Pattern Library.

-Take a look here: [https://humanmade.github.io/hm-pattern-library/](https://humanmade.github.io/hm-pattern-library/)
+[Head over to the site to see it in action!](https://humanmade.github.io/hm-pattern-library/)

 #### Maintained by: